mrgnhnt96/revali/doc-site/docs/constructs/revali_server/annotations/parameters.md

 ## `@Header()`

-The `Header` annotation is used to bind a header to a method parameter.
+The `Header` annotation is used to bind a header entry from a request to a method parameter.

 ```dart showLineNumbers
 @Get()